JoaoPedro2002/voting-protocol-acns/README.md

 export ELECTION_UUID=<election-uuid>
 ````

-By default in this script all the users are registered and vote in the election.
+By default, in this script all the users are registered and vote in the election.
 if you want to select only some users, you can define the users in the following variable:

 ```bash